This is Keller’s preferred and recommended version of Express Stave, along with its Jazz Font variation.

 The pitch range can extend to two octaves through the use of D ledger lines a tritone above or below the one-octave staff.
 This ledger line appears for the five notes: C, C#/Db, D, D#/Eb, and E. Pitch ranges of three or more octaves can be achieved by vertically “stacking” standard one-octave staves, spacing them an octave apart, with the usual ledger line representing D occurring half way between them (see links to manuscript paper PDFs below).

-Express Stave has an accompanying note naming scheme that retains the traditional names for the notes A B C D E F G, but introduces new names for the other five “black key” notes: H I J K L. The staff line for G#/Ab is then called L, and it ‘links’ each ‘register’ spanned by the staff, the set of twelve notes from A to L:
+Express Stave has an accompanying note naming scheme that retains the traditional names for the natural notes A B C D E F G, but introduces new letter-names for the other five “extras” (the black key notes).

 A – H – B – C – I – D – J – E – F – K – G – L

 Source: John Keller.
 Keller introduced this version of Express Stave in January 2010 under the name “Express Stave, Reverse-Color” because it reversed the black/white notehead pattern of the original version of Express Stave that was introduced in November 2005.
 By February 2021 Keller had come to prefer the “reverse color” version and renamed it “Express Stave: Pianoforte Notation” to make it clear it was his preferred, recommended, and “official” version.
-See also 6-6 jazz font version introduced February 2009, and Tricolor Version introduced September 2010.
+See also 6-6 jazz font version introduced February 2009, which is the form used for handwriting.

 Similar notations: Diatonic Twinline Notation

 Video Tutorial on YouTube: Music Theory and Express Stave Notation